Cerealicious

 Cerealicious was a fast-food restaurant and cereal cafe chain based in the Philippines.
 Cerealicious offered Post, Nestle, and Kellogg's cereals with milk and a wide range of additional toppings and incorporated local flavors to serve Filipino taste.

 History

-The start up business was the brainchild of a group of students (Josemari Macasaquit, Charlene Falcis, Crissy Balatbat, Tanya Tabucal, Lester Fuentes, Andrew Varona, and Trina Ronas) back in 2005 with the concept of reinventing cereals by adding candies and mix-ins then naming the "creation" after movie titles.
+The start up business was the brainchild of a group of students back in 2005 with the concept of reinventing cereals by adding candies and mix-ins then naming the "creation" after movie titles.
 On January 4, 2006, the first Cerealicious store was opened at the University of Santo Tomas campus in Sampaloc, Manila.

 Aside from cereals, the business grew and had evolved to a fast food restaurant offering pasta, fries, and beverages.

 Products

 Create-Your-Own allows customers to experiment with the assorted cereal brands with either dry or low-fat milk topped off by a variety of toppings such as nuts, fruits, cookies, and candies.

 Cerealicious offers a drink made of cereals called "Cerealicious Smoothies".
 These are shakes that are mixed with cereals to give them a crunchy texture.
 They are branded as "cereal meal[s] on the go".